Bruin-Entrepreneurs/main-2018/README.md

 PERSON B: Cody <br />
 * Meet the Team: the position titles in the NOT bold version of that font.
 Make majors/minors NOT bold too. <br />
-* Meet the Team: Fix everyone's major and minors in SAMMY NOTES <br />
 * Meet the Team: "Events/Partnerships" text hits texts to the right <br />

 PERSON D: Rahul <br />